truprecht/rustomata-eval/readme.md

 ### Supported parsers

 Currently, support for the following parsers is implemented:
-* Rustomata's Chomsky-Schützenberger parsing implementation via `rustomata`
+* Rustomata's Chomsky-Schützenberger parsing implementation via `rustomata` and one of the following arguments to specify the grammar extraction:
+    * `vanda` for a treebank grammar induced using vanda-haskell, or
+    * `discodop` for a binarized and markovized grammar using disco-dop.
 * disco-dop via `discodop` and one of the following pipeline arguments
     * `lcfrs` for the single lcfrs parser
     * `ctf` for the coarse-to-fine parsing pipeline without DOP (pcfg → plcfrs)